lmaccherone/documentdb-lumenize/README.md

 `bower install -save documentdb-lumenize`

-Note, the bower alternative only installs the stored-procedures.
+Note, the bower alternative only installs the stored-procedures in `.string` form.

 ## Usage ##